Better Aggregation in Test-Time Augmentation: Experimental Evaluation

-The performance of \emph{AugTTA} and \emph{ClassTTA} demonstrate that there are cases where the simple average over augmentation predictions is not optimal.
-Here, we find that the weights they learn for each augmentation make intuitive sense and confirm our qualitative observations in earlier sections.
+The performance of \emph{AugTTA} and \emph{ClassTTA} demonstrate that there are cases where taking the mean of augmentation predictions is not optimal.

-Across all architectures on Flowers-102, our method learns to exclude the augmentations that include a 10\% scale from the final image (Figure \ref{aug_weights}).
-This reflects our earlier observation that augmentations including a 10\% scale exhibited the lowest augmentation agreement in Figure \ref{agreement}.
-Thus, it makes sense that predictions are improved by ignoring test-time augmentations with particularly low agreement.
+Across all architectures on ImageNet, our method learns to exclude the augmentations that include a 10\% scale from the final prediction (Figure \ref{aug_weights}).
+This reflects our qualitative analysis suggesting that scales can introduce an undesirable inductive bias in the final predictions (Figure \ref{tta_imnet_changes}).

+While TTA performance given the expanded policy does not outperform TTA with the standard policy, the learned weights tell us more about a broader set of reasonable test-time augmentations for these datasets.
+For example, crop, translation, and blur augmentations are consistently weighted highly in the expanded policy setting.
+On the other hand, weights for contrasts, cut-outs, shearing, and brightness augmentations are consistently learned to be 0.